What is toothache?

 Can you cure toothache?

-Toothache is curable; however how this happens depends on what is causing your toothache.
+Yes, toothache is curable.
+How your pain is treated depends on what is causing your toothache.
 It may be as simple as you need to take better care of your teeth, or you may need a filling replacing.
 Your dentist will be able to advise you and help get to the root of the problem.

 How can I stop toothache?